-asparagine (Fig. 5b) (Lovegrove et al. 2020).
-Asparagine is a precursor of acrylamide, a neurotoxin and potential carcinogen which is formed by Maillard reactions with reducing sugars during food processing, and the concentration of asparagine is usually the limiting factor for acrylamide formation in cereal products (Curtis & Halford 2016).
+H NMR spectroscopy of white flours (Shewry et al. 2017) from the UK Heritage wheats quantified 10 individual amino acids.
+A clear decrease in the total concentrations of these amino acids was observed (Figure 5A), with similar decreases in the concentrations of most individual components including asparagine (Figure 5B) (Lovegrove et al. 2020).
+Asparagine is a precursor of acrylamide, a neurotoxin and potential carcinogen which is formed by Maillard reactions with reducing sugars during food processing, and the concentration of asparagine is usually the limiting factor for acrylamide formation in cereal products (Curtis & Halford, 2016).

 Sugars determined comprise monosaccharides (glucose, fructose, arabinose, galactose), disaccharides (maltose, sucrose) and the trisaccharide raffinose.
-The total concentrations of these components have increased significantly in the more recent varieties, particularly those introduced after 1950 (Fig. 5c).
+The total concentrations of these components have increased significantly in the more recent varieties, particularly those introduced after 1950 (Figure 5C).
 The concentrations of the individual sugars also increased, except for arabinose and galactose (Lovegrove et al. 2020).

-It is not known why the concentrations of some individual metabolites have increased or decreased, but it is possible that the decreased concentration of total amino acids is associated with the decrease in protein, and the increases in concentrations of sugars with the increase in starch (see Fig. 1).
+It is not known why the concentrations of some individual metabolites have increased or decreased, but it is possible that the decreased concentration of total amino acids is associated with the decrease in protein, and the increases in concentrations of sugars with the increase in starch (see Figure 1).

-Metabolite profiling by 1H NMR spectroscopy also quantified the concentrations of choline and betaine (which is more correctly called glycine betaine).
-These biosynthetically related components act as 'methyl donors' in humans, being able to donate methyl groups for the conversion of homocysteine to methionine in the homocysteine cycle, and hence reduce the risk of cardiovascular disease (Ueland et al. 2005; Chiuve et al. 2007).
-Wheat is one of the richest known sources of betaine in the diet (Zeisel et al. 2003).
-Betaine is generally present at about10 times the concentration of choline in wheat grain (Corol et al. 2012) with both betaine and choline being concentrated in the bran (Zeisel et al. 2003).
+252 Metabolite profiling by H NMR spectroscopy also quantified the concentrations of choline 253 and betaine (which is more correctly called glycine betaine).
+These biosynthetically related components act as "methyl donors" in humans, being able to donate methyl groups for the 254 255 conversion of homocysteine to methionine in the homocysteine cycle, and hence reduce the risk of cardio-vascular disease (Ueland et al. 2005; Chiuve et al. 2007).
+Wheat is one of the 256 richest known sources of betaine in the diet (Zeisel et al. 2003).
+Betaine is generally present 257 258 at about x10 the concentration of choline in wheat grain (Corol et al. 2012) with both betaine 259 and choline being concentrated in the bran (Zeisel et al. 2003).

-Analysis of white flours of the UK Heritage Wheats showed significantly higher concentrations of betaine in the varieties released from 1980, compared with the older varieties (Fig. 5d), with no significant differences in the concentration of choline (Lovegrove et al. 2020).
-By contrast, no relationship was found between betaine content and release date in the HEALTH-GRAIN lines (not shown).
+Analysis of white flours of the UK Heritage wheats showed significantly higher concentrations of betaine in the varieties released from 1980, compared with the older varieties (Figure 5D), with no significant differences in the concentration of choline (Lovegrove et al, 2020).
+By 263 contrast, no relationship was found between betaine content and release date in the264 HEALTHGRAIN lines (not shown).